acend/cilium-basics-training/content/en/docs/02/01/_index.md

 sectionnumber: 2.1
 ---

-In the previous lab we intentionally installed version `v10.5.0` of Cilium.
-In this lab we show you how to upgrade the installation.
+In the previous lab, we intentionally installed version `v10.5.0` of Cilium.
+In this lab, we show you how to upgrade the installation.

 ## Task {{% param sectionnumber %}}.1: Running pre-flight check

 When rolling out an upgrade with Kubernetes, Kubernetes will first terminate the pod followed by pulling the new image version and then finally spin up the new image.
-In order to reduce the downtime of the agent and to prevent `ErrImagePull` errors during upgrade, the pre-flight check pre-pulls the new image version.
-If you are running in "Kubernetes Without kube-proxy" mode you must also pass on the Kubernetes API Server IP and / or the Kubernetes API Server Port when generating the cilium-preflight.yaml file.
+In order to reduce the downtime of the agent and to prevent `ErrImagePull` errors during the upgrade, the pre-flight check pre-pulls the new image version.
+If you are running in "Kubernetes Without kube-proxy" mode you must also pass on the Kubernetes API Server IP and/or the Kubernetes API Server Port when generating the cilium-preflight.yaml file.

 ```bash
 helm install cilium-preflight cilium/cilium --version 1.11.0 \